yzhai64/fh-agents-course/units/en/unit2/smolagents/tools.md

 By using `Tool.from_langchain()`, Alfred effortlessly adds advanced search functionalities to his smolagent, enabling him to discover exclusive party ideas and services with just a few commands.

-Here’s how he does it:
+Here's how he does it:

 ```python
 from langchain.agents import load_tools